WolframResearch/LSPServer/docs/sockets.md

   }
 }
 ```
-Note that currently Mathematica version 12.1.1 can be used for this mode.
-Later versions need few issues to be fixed.
+We recommend using Mathematica version 12.1.1 for this mode.
+Although sometimes ST socket support works properly with later versions but we see the following issues to be fixed:

+* Server successfully connects to the socket opened by the client but never reads a message from the client.
+* Server fails to connect to the socket opened by the client and returns ```Failed socket operation```.

 ### When server opens the port